imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The unused remainder of the prepaid gas allowance is returned back to the transaction sender.

 The challenge with this mechanism is to determine adequate gas costs of bytecode instructions.
-Currently, this is done on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM/eWASM has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
+Currently, gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM/eWASM has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
 This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

 ### Motivation